bzaczynski/materials/wordcount/solution/script_02.md

 $ pytest --task
 ```

 The first time you do this, you'll have to tell VS Code that it's safe to trust the realpython.com domain.
-When you do, it'll open the page with instructions, which I'll move to the side so that I have them at my fingertips:
+When you do, it'll open the page with instructions, which I'll now move to the side so that I have them at my fingertips:

 Win + Left, Win + Right

 And, here, on the left are the acceptance criteria followed by a few examples.
-Note that you don't have to strictly follow them in order.
+You don't have to strictly follow them in order.
 Just pick one that's the most straightforward to you at the moment.
 For instance, why don't we start from the bottom.
 It says that the program should report zero lines, words, and bytes in case of an empty input stream:

 > Highlight the last acceptance criterion.